Alphvino/Vuln3r4b1l1ti3s-Dr1ll3r/README.md

 Yes, quite a lot of modules but...I DON'T CARE Xd

-## Usage
-` python VulnDriller.py --help `

-With this command you can see all possible configurations and choose the best one for you!

 ## Options
 There are 5 options:
 1. **"-c"** or **"--custom"**, use this option if you want to use a custom xss payload for the scan.